mlavi/calmbootcamp/udacity/hce/2/outline.md

   - Concept: Lesson 4 Review: we learned to do TBD

 5. Lesson 5: Calm automation for three tier web application with life cycle management
-- Achieve self-service PaaS for a two tier web application based on LAMP stack
   - Concept: Learning objectives:
-    3. Configure workload capacity choice with blueprint application profiles
-    4. Configure a simple, one page web PHP application in the document root.
-    5. Augment a web server blueprint to add a database server on a Linux VM.
+    1. Achieve self-service SaaS for a three tier web application based on LAMP stack
-    6. Orchestrate the deployment and configuration of the database server with SQL, tasks, and macros.
+    2. Orchestrate the deployment and configuration of the database server with SQL, tasks, and macros.
-    7. Add a custom action to change a database user password, publish and test the blueprint for PaaS self-service.
+    3. Add a custom action to change a database user password, publish and test the blueprint for PaaS self-service.
-    8. Update the web application to read and write to the database.
-    1. Clone and augment the two-tier web app blueprint to orchestrate a load balancer on a Linux VM.
-    2. Orchestrate the configuration of the load balancer with a web tier array using scale actions.
+    4. Orchestrate the configuration of the load balancer with a web tier array using scale actions.
-    3. Publish and test the blueprint for SaaS self-service by scaling out and scaling in the web tier to observe fiscal effects.
+    5. Configure workload capacity choice with blueprint application profiles
     -   Add a database and load balancer to the blueprint to manage a three tier web application lifecycle and variable population
     -   Configure delegatable scale-in and scale-out actions on a web application tier with orchestrated changes to the load balancer.
     - Big Picture: intro, text summary, image, vocab, links/references